 - At times, there is too much data available, which can saturate the results.

 - Data privacy is a major hurdle since employee data is uploaded on the cloud.
 Several compliance factors also need to be addressed here.

-- It can be hard to explain the worth of such a system to a company’s leadership since it’s not easy to quantify insights and actions into ROI.
+- It can be hard to explain the worth of such a system to a ’s leadership since it’s not easy to quantify insights and actions into ROI.

 All that said, the challenges associated with people analytics aren’t necessarily show-stopping.
 This means that they can be overcome with the right resources and efforts.

 Future of People Analytics